metashell/metashell/docs/manual/getting_started.md

 that when `fib<5>` gets to the point to instantiate `fib<3>` it has already been instantiated by `fib<4>`, so only a Memoization event happens.

+There are a few more type of template events that we haven't seen so far:

+* __ExplicitTemplateArgumentSubstitution__: event happens when the compiler substitutes explicit template arguments provided for a function template.
-There is one more type of template event that we haven't seen so far.
-That is called __DeducedTemplateArgumentSubstitution__.
-This event can happen when the compiler substitutes template arguments determined as part of template argument deduction for either a class template partial specialization or a function template.
+* __DeducedTemplateArgumentSubstitution__: event happens when the compiler substitutes template arguments determined as part of template argument deduction for either a class template partial specialization or a function template.

 ### Breakpoints and continue